 Note: You’ll have to register for a free developer account and agree to Apple’s terms.
 Read on and we’ll show you where the iPhone Simulator application is hidden, and include a few tips on how to test various iPhone features.

-As prominently as the iPhone Simulator was featured in Apple's iPhone software roadmap presentation, the actual application is surprisingly hard to track down.
+As important as the iPhone Simulator is, the actual application is surprisingly hard to track down.

-The application is not actually named iPhone Simulator — it is named Aspen Simulator.
-This application is tucked away many folders deep in the newly installer Developer directory:
+The application is tucked away many folders deep in the newly installer Developer directory:

-Launch the Aspen Simulator app.
-It takes some time to load, and once it is running you have a genuine iPhone simulator on your Mac.
+Launch the iPhone Simulator app and wait for it to load.
 The only applications installed on this simulated iPhone are Photos, Contacts, and Safari.
 Launch the iPhone Safari web browser and start checking out websites.